Graduate Programs

 • The ability to express yourself in written English is an important part of a graduate program.
 Please provide evidence of your writing in the form of a short (2-5 page) essay or paper completed and graded in your most recent academic program.

-• Evidence of Interpreting Certification and/or Experience (Not required for Theory & Practice)
+• Evidence of Interpreting Certification and/or Experience (Not required for all certificates)

 • Evidence of certification and/or experience interpreting and/or translating.
 Those without certification may be admitted via an alternative assessment.

-• Evidence of Continuing Professional Development (Not required for Theory & Practice)
+• Evidence of Continuing Professional Development (Not required for all certificates)

 • Evidence may include: